YA Dystopian Novels: It’s the end of the world

 The Ruby Locket

 The Ruby Locket is a book that has dual POVs.
-One is through Saxon and the other is through Kerina.
+One is through Saxon, and the other is through Kerina.
 Saxon finds Kerina in the outskirts of town.
-He thought she was dead but quickly realized that she isn’t.
-So Saxon decides to take her back to his house and nurse her back to health.
+He thought she was dead but quickly realized that she wasn’t.
+So, Saxon decides to take her back to his house and nurse her back to health.
 At first, Kerina doesn’t remember anything.
-As her memories slowly start to come back she realizes how important she is and how she can potentially save a lot of people.
+As her memories slowly start to come back, she realizes how important she is and how she can potentially save a lot of people.

 The Ruby Locket is a pretty fast-paced novel that needs all the hype.
-This was actually the first book I read by Melissa Wray and I loved it.
+This was the first book I read by Melissa Wray, and I loved it.
 I can’t wait to read more of her books!

-The Ruby Locket is definitely considered as one of the most underrated ya dystopian books in the last couple of years.
+The Ruby Locket is considered one of the most underrated ya dystopian books in the last couple of years.

 Amazon | Bookshop